phys-jychen/ahcal-pid/README.md

 Ji-Yuan CHEN (SJTU; <jy_chen@sjtu.edu.cn>)

 ## Description
-This program was designed for the PID of CEPC AHCAL.
+This program is designed for the PID of CEPC AHCAL.
 By reconstructing variables describing the topology of the hadronic and electromagnetic shower, we can perform PID with the help of BDT, using the TMVA (the **T**oolkit for **M**ulti-**V**ariate data **A**nalysis with ROOT) package.

 ## Usage
-First of all, you can run
+At first, you can run
 ```shell
 iSel -h[elp]
 # or